You landed here because AZ-204 is a replacement for the following:

 Students will learn how Cosmos DB is structured and how data consistency is managed.
 Students will also learn how to create Cosmos DB accounts and create databases, containers, and items by using a mix of the Azure Portal and the .NET SDK.

-- Azure Cosmos DB overview
+- Explore Azure Cosmos DB

-- Azure Cosmos DB data structure
+- Implement partitioning in Azure Cosmos DB

 - Working with Azure Cosmos DB resources and data

-Module 5: Implement IaaS solutions
+Learning Path 5: Implement IaaS solutions

 This module instructs students on how to use create VMs and container images to use in their solutions.
 It covers creating VMs, using ARM templates to automate resource deployment, create and manage Docker images, publishing an image to the Azure Container Registry, and running a container in Azure Container Instances.